BZWayne/image_processing_algorithms/README.md

 4. Since image is not integer, I have used uint8() function for conversion.
 5. Then new image with iterated rows and columns are equal to interpolated size of original image.
-The difficulty I faced during the process were a conversion from oating to integer value, implementing the out ranges of image so that it would neglect them.

 ## Bilinear Interpolation
 The algorithm for Bilinear Interpolations works as follows: